EdmundBenedict/lordcephei.github.io/pages/optnew.md

 ### _Prerequisite_

-To calculate the optical and electronic properties which can be accessed through the **OPTICS** mode a full selfc-consistent calculation is needed.
+To calculate the optical and electronic properties through the **OPTICS** mode a full selfc-consistent calculation is needed.
 For this tutorials the **lm**{: style="color: blue"} or  **lmf**{: style="color: blue"} are needed (the same executable as for the self-consistent calculation should be used).
 For this tutorial PbTe will be used for the porpuses of demonstration, instruction for self-consistent calculation for PbTe can be found [here](/tutorial/asa/lm_pbte_tutorial/).
 _____________________________________________________________